thefrontside/effection/website/docs/guides/typescript.md

 id: typescript
 title: TypeScript
 ---
-As of version 2, Effection itself is written in TypeScript, and so comes bundled with its own type definitions.
+Effection itself is written in TypeScript, and so comes bundled with its own type definitions.
 As a result, there's nothing special required to make them interoperate.
 However, there are still some idiosyncracies with using Effection and TypeScript together.
 This section contains information about